Speaking, Writing, and Drawing: Beginning Our Oral Presentations and Scientific Drawings | EL Education Curriculum

 • Read the captions for bee photograph #1 aloud, thinking aloud about why "the bee pollinates the flower" is the best match (it clearly describes what is happening in the photograph).

 • Display bee photograph #2 and model producing a caption that matches the photograph.
 Think aloud while making observations and writing a caption that matches the photograph.
-(Example: The bee has landed on the white flower.)
+(Example: The bee has landed on the white and purple flower.)

 • Display bee photograph #3 and captions for bee photograph #3.